Homap/ostrich_PAR_analysis/code/processing/README.md

 ## Conversion of scaffold to chromosome coordinates

-To convert to Z chromosome, superscaffold 54 must be cut at position 16379243 and inverted.
-Superscaffold 36 as a whole must also gets inverted (!
-Do not invert PAR and nonPAR separately, the whole superscaffold must get inverted in one piece).

 Population genetics measure in this paper such as LD, rho, diversity, Tajima's D, etc are reported in windows of a certain size.
 The chromosome order and orientation of ostrich Z is driven from genetic map and therefore reflects a true connection among scaffolds.
 To measure window-based statistics, we first convert the coordinates of a given statistic computed within each scaffold into chromosome level coordinates using the script `scaffold_to_chr.py`.

-Script used to convert scaffold to chromosome coordinates is called `scaffold_to_chr.py`.
+In short, to convert to scaffold coordinates to Z chromosome, superscaffold 54 must be cut at position 16379243 and inverted.
+Superscaffold 36 as a whole must also gets inverted (!
+Do not invert PAR and nonPAR separately, the whole superscaffold must get inverted in one piece).
 Throughout the manuscript, we need measures of PAR and nonPAR separately.
 The conversion from scaffold to chromosome coordinate can therefore be done in three ways:

-- Conversion of whole Z
+- Conversion of whole Z <br>
-`python scaffold_to_chr.py ../../data/sliding_window/z_scaf_1Mb_window.txt Z`
+`python scaffold_to_chr.py popgene_measure_file.txt Z > popgene_measure_file.Z.coord.txt`
-- Conversion of only PAR
+- Conversion of only PAR <br>
-`python scaffold_to_chr.py ../../data/sliding_window/z_scaf_1Mb_window.txt PAR`
+`python scaffold_to_chr.py popgene_measure_file.txt PAR > popgene_measure_file.PAR.coord.txt`
-- Conversion of only nonPAR
+- Conversion of only nonPAR <br>
-`python scaffold_to_chr.py ../../data/sliding_window/z_scaf_1Mb_window.txt nonPAR`
+`python scaffold_to_chr.py popgene_measure_file.txt nonPAR > popgene_measure_file.nonPAR.coord.txt`

 ## Window-based measures

 - Produce the sliding windows:

-`python sliding_window.py start_length_file.txt windowsize stepsize start > windows.bed`
+`python sliding_window.py start_length_file.txt windowsize stepsize start > Z.coord.windows.bed`

-- To find overlap between our computed statistic and a given window:
+- To find overlap between our computed popgene measure and a given window:

-`bedtools intersect -a window.txt -b statistic.txt  -wao > window_statistic_overlap.txt`
+`bedtools intersect -a Z.coord.windows.bed -b popgene_measure_file.Z.coord.txt  -wao > window_statistic_overlap.txt`

 Now that we have the overlap between windows and statistic of interest, we use a suitable script in each case to obtain a window-based average of our computed measure.